-- Receive the identified risk and risk management strategy from the Manager. - Review the assessed risk and identify any additional mitigations required. - Take appropriate action to address the risk and record the action. - It is the duty of the sector/area manager to ensure that the risk intervention is carried out in full, and reported to the appropriate level. - If the risk remedy is outside the capacity/ brief of the Area/Sector Manager, then it must be elevated to the Director of Service.
+- Receive the identified escalated risk and risk management strategy from the Manager. - Review the assessed risk and identify any additional mitigations required. - Take appropriate action to address the risk and record the action. - Ensure that the risk intervention is carried out in full, and reported to the appropriate level. - If the risk remedy is outside the capacity/ brief of the Area/Sector Manager, then it must be elevated to the Director of Service or discussed with the person supported making the choice to engage in a particular activity as set out in 7.3 above.

-7.5 Role of the Director of Service
+7.5 Role of the Director of Service / National Heads of Function